ShawnXxy/deepwiki-open/README.md

 **Coming Soon**: In future updates, DeepWiki will support a mode where users need to provide their own API keys in requests.
 This will allow enterprise customers with private channels to use their existing API arrangements without sharing credentials with the DeepWiki deployment.

-## 🧩 Using OpenAI-Compatible Embedding Models (e.g., Alibaba Qwen)
+## 🔗 Using OpenAI-Compatible Services

-If you want to use embedding models compatible with the OpenAI API (such as Alibaba Qwen), follow these steps:
+If you want to use embedding models compatible with the OpenAI API (such as Alibaba Qwen or other providers), follow these steps:

 1. Replace the contents of `api/config/embedder.json` with those from `api/config/embedder_openai_compatible.json`.
 2. In your project root `.env` file, set the relevant environment variables, for example: